Yoga Foundation Course Content

 - Been reminded of the concepts of avidya, the kleshas, samskaras and the gunas

-- Introduced to the idea of viveka, i.e. discrimmination, being able to state how our yoga practices lead us To develop viveka and sattva
+- Been introduced to the idea of viveka, i.e. discrimmination, being able to state how our yoga practices lead us to develop viveka and sattva

 - Give a definition of monism

 - Give a definition for turiya, rta, brahman, dharma and kama